Kilimanjaro

 Lodging

 Lodging in Tanzania is at the historic Arusha Hotel (Four Points).
-Located in the center of Arusha town, portions of this hotel date back to the late 1800’s when it was a stop on the Cape to Cairo route.
-It is complete with a gym, pool and extensive grounds.
+Located in the center of Arusha town, portions of this hotel date to the late 1800s, when it was a stop on the Cape to Cairo route.
+It comes complete with a gym, pool, and extensive grounds.
 Lodging will be shared double rooms.
 Single rooms are available at an extra cost, booked ahead of time.

-On the trek we will be in camping in 4 person tents, 2 people per tent.
-Those without a same sex/partner pairing will have a single tent.
+On the trek, we will be in camping in 4-person tents, two people per tent.
+Those without a same-sex/partner pairing will have a single tent.
 Due to space restrictions, we try to minimize single tents.

-For our group dining we will have a grand size mess tent, with tables, chairs and cutlery for meals.
+For group dining, we will have a grand-size mess tent with tables, chairs, and cutlery for meals.

 Dining

 At each camp, we will enjoy meals together in our large mess tent.
-We will also have team discussions in the mess tent before dinner, regarding the next day, terrain, mileage and gear that needs to be in your pack.
-We will discuss altitude and acclimation, AMS prevention/treatment and other topics that are relevant to your safety and success on Kilimanjaro.
+We will also have team briefings in the mess tent before dinner regarding the next day, terrain, mileage, and gear that needs to be in your pack.
+We will discuss altitude and acclimation, AMS prevention/treatment, and other topics that are relevant to your safety and success on Kilimanjaro.

-Along the trail, on longer days we will stop for a hot lunch.
-On shorter days lunch will be in the next camp.
-Each morning the staff will pass out some trail snacks (this is not lunch).
-You will have also have your favorite trail snacks on hand that you brought along. (see Gear List).
+Along the trail, we will stop for a hot lunch on longer days.
+On shorter days, lunch will be in the next camp.
+Each morning the staff will pass out trail snacks as well.
+You will have also have your favorite trail snacks on hand that you brought from home (see Gear List).

 Trekking